FREQUENTLY ASKED QUESTIONS:

 There are multiple answers to this question.

 The first draft of the playtext was indeed written over one crazed weekend while everyone else was seeing Avatar.
 There then followed revisions, on and off in between work and the holidays.
 Call it about three weeks, on and off.
-The script was finalized in early 2010, posted on Wednesday January 6th (you got a date Wednesday, baby!) and went viral pretty much instantly.
+The script was finalized (or so I thought) in early 2010, posted on Wednesday January 6th (you got a date Wednesday, baby!) and went viral pretty much instantly.

 There were further revisions while the play was happening in New York, and another look-see before submitting the manuscript for publication, and then my review of the proofs (during which very little changed).
 None of this takes into account the time spent on all the other parts of the book, mind you.